GUI: Interactive Playback¶

 Timestamps - if the

-Show Scale Barcheckbox is enabled, the scale bar and the current--scale-bar-nmlength are drawn into the GIF.Raw / Processed selection - the GIF uses whichever source (raw or processed) is selected in the GIF export radio buttons.
+Show Scale Barcheckbox is enabled, the scale bar and the current--scale-bar-nmlength are drawn into the video/frame sequence.Raw / Processed selection - the exported animation uses whichever source (raw or processed) is selected in the animated data export radio buttons and rendered with the selected colormap.

-Current z-range - the GIF uses the zmin / zmax values visible in the histogram / spinboxes at the time of export.
+Current z-range - the exported animation uses the zmin / zmax values visible in the histogram / spinboxes at the time of export.
 If you have adjusted the draggable lines or spinboxes, the exported frames reflect those settings.

 How to control annotations¶

-Use the viewer checkboxes to toggle annotations before export: - Uncheck Show Timestamp to remove timestamps from the exported GIF. - Uncheck Show Scale Bar (or set
+Use the viewer checkboxes to toggle annotations before export: - Uncheck Show Timestamp to remove timestamps from the exported animation. - Uncheck Show Scale Bar (or set

---scale-bar-nmto0) to remove the scale bar.Choose Save Raw or Save Processed in the GIF export panel to pick the data source. - The RAW label that appears in the viewer when raw data is selected is not included in the GIF.
+--scale-bar-nmto0) to remove the scale bar.Choose Save Raw or Save Processed in the animated data export panel to pick the data source. - The RAW label that appears in the viewer when raw data is selected is not included in the exported animation.

-Use the histogram or spinboxes to set the precise z-range that will be used in the GIF.
+Use the histogram or spinboxes to set the precise z-range that will be used in the exported animation.

 Troubleshooting & tips¶